 Having said that, there are a couple of things to be aware of before you decide to get settlement funding.
 The first is that the total amount deducted from your settlement or judgment will include certain charges.
 The second is that lawsuits can drag on for years, so charges can add up quickly.
 Therefore, you should not be afraid to do some “comparison shopping” and find the company with the lowest rates.
 You should also know about the type of charges you’ll be liable for and how it is calculated.

 You should also be aware that settlement funding is a very broad term that includes different means for financial relief.
 These include purchase agreements, spring forward agreements and settlement loans.

 Here’s what you should know about each.

-A purchase agreement assigns a portion of the pending proceeds from your pending legal claim in exchange for the cash funded to you.
+A purchase agreement assigns a portion of the potential proceeds from your pending legal claim in exchange for the cash funded to you.